-It is somewhat ironic that Kimi Raikkonen will take the record for the most Formula 1 race starts in history next weekend at the Nurburgring, given that the Finn had completed perhaps the fewest single seater races of any driver to graduate to F1 in the modern era, when he joined the grid in 2001.
+It is somewhat ironic that Kimi Raikkonen has taken the record for the most Formula 1 race starts in history, given that the Finn had completed perhaps the fewest single seater races of any driver to graduate to F1 in the modern era, when he joined the grid in 2001.

 Raikkonen had driven in just 23 races in his entire career before he was snapped up by Peter Sauber – and there was plenty of chatter at the time about whether such an inexperienced driver had any business competing in the top tier of world motorsport.

 The famously media-shy Finn put a stop to such talk with a points finish on his debut in Australia, and since then he’s racked up 21 wins, 18 pole positions and of course, a world championship title.